Marjorie Lynch

 Marjorie Lynch (née Ward; November 30, 1920 – November 8, 1977) was a British-born American politician.
-She served as a Republican in the Washington House of Representatives for the 14th legislative district for ten years, between 1961 to 1971.
+She served as a Republican in the Washington House of Representatives for the 14th legislative district for ten years, between 1961 and 1971.
 She was deputy administrator of the American Revolution Bicentennial Administration between January 1975 and November 1975, when she was appointed as undersecretary of the Department of Health, Education, and Welfare.

 Born in London, England, Lynch served in the Women's Auxiliary Air Force during World War II at Biggin Hill, Kent, before joining the American Red Cross in 1943.
-While in Paris with the organization, she met Edward Donald Lynch, a medical officer with the American Army, and following their wedding in 1945, moved to his hometown of Yakima, Washington.
+While in Paris with the organization, she met Edward Donald Lynch, a medical officer with the United States Army, and following their wedding in 1945, moved to his hometown of Yakima, Washington.
 She became involved in civic life in her new country and was appointed to the Washington House of Representatives in 1961.
 While in the legislature, she chaired the committee on higher education between 1963 and 1968 and sponsored the bills which established the state community college system and Evergreen State College.

 Lynch resigned from the House in 1971 to join ACTION, a federal agency focused on volunteerism, as a regional director.
 She was promoted to associate director of the agency's domestic and anti-poverty operations, causing her to move to Washington, D.C.
 She was nominated as deputy administrator of the American Revolution Bicentennial Administration in 1974, and although her nomination was initially opposed by the Daughters of the American Revolution on account of her British background, she ultimately served in the position for eleven months.
 She was appointed as the undersecretary of the Department of Health, Education, and Welfare in 1975, where she took responsibility for the day-to-day management of the department.
 She resigned in March 1977 to join the University of Alabama as associate vice president but died of cancer after only a few months in the role.